fybrik/fybrik/site/docs/samples/notebook-write.md

 while [[ $(kubectl get cm sample-policy-write -n fybrik-system -o 'jsonpath={.metadata.annotations.openpolicyagent\.org/policy-status}') != '{"status":"ok"}' ]]; do echo "waiting for policy to be applied" && sleep 5; done
 ```

+### Deploy a Jupyter notebook

+In this sample a Jupyter notebook is used as the user workload and its business logic requires writing the new asset.
+Deploy a notebook to your cluster: execute the instructions from `Deploy a Jupyter notebook` section in the [notebook sample for the read flow](notebook-read.md) to deploy a Jupyter notebook.

 ### Create a `FybrikApplication` resource for the notebook

 Re-apply `FybrikApplication` resource from scenarios one section.